TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 5/Ephesians 5.33.md

 ---

-Nevertheless do ye also severally love each one his own wife even as himself; and [let] the wife [see] that she fear her husband.
+Nevertheless each of you must also love his own wife even as himself; and let the wife see that she respects her husband.